OyvindSabo/quoridor.js/README.md

 ## API

-### getUnicodeRepresentation: (game: Game) => string

-Returns a string representation of the board game state using Unicode box-drawing characters.

 ### createGameFromMoves: (moves: Move[]) => Game

 Generates a game from an array of moves.
 Does not validate the moves.